peilun-he/PDSim/README.md

 Below is a plot depicting the polynomial diffusion model.
 In this model, the spot price is represented as $S_t = \alpha_1 + \alpha_2 \chi_t +
 \alpha_3 \xi_t + \alpha_4 \chi_t^2 + \alpha_5 \chi_t \xi_t +
 \alpha_6 \xi_t^2$.
-Meanwhile, the long-term component is expressed as
+Thus, the long-term component is expressed as
 $\alpha_1 + \alpha_3 \xi_t + \alpha_6 \xi_t^2$.

 ![](figures/PD_Figure1.png)

-Below are two plots replicating Figure 4 from Schwartz and Smith's paper.
-Since we lack access to their original data, we simulate trajectories using their estimated parameters instead.
-The first plot illustrates the simulated spot price alongside the estimated spot price, both within the 95% confidence interval of estimation.
-The second plot displays the estimated long-term component, also within the 95% confidence interval.
+In the following tow plots below, we produced Figure 4 from Schwartz and Smith's paper.
+We simulated the trajectories of the relevant processes using the parameter estimates from this paper.
+The first plot illustrates the simulated spot price and its estimated version using PDSim.
+Both trajectories are located within the 95% band.
+The second plot displays the estimated long-term component.

 ![](figures/SS_Figure4_1.png)